I have recently discovered the serious CVE-2021-31616 vulnerability in the KeepKey hardware wallet.

 An attacker would like to manipulate the actual program to make it do something problematic without also crashing immediately in the process.

-One approach to do this by overwriting other local stack variable the same function.
+One approach to do this is by overwriting other local stack variables in the same function.

 In theory, this can work really well since the protective stack canary memory segments that are inserted in the target binary through

 Also, the MPU configuration is static by design and always configured to allow arbitrary read & write accesses of this region, so it is also not detecting anything problematic.

 As a result, the local stack variables are basically left unprotected against sequential memory overwrites in C.

 In the best case for the attacker, the essential variables that the program operates on can be changed on the fly to bypass logical checks and do something dangerous.
 In practice, this depends a lot on the affected function, target architecture, compiler and specifically used compiler settings.

 By debugging the

 x64_64 program fuzzer variant of the firmware in the problematic

 I got a quick generic overview of all local variables that might be relevant in this stack frame: